Neutral / cushion / high arch

 Merrell Bare Access Flex Knit size and fit

-The Merrell Bare Access Flex Knit runs true to size.
+The knit version of the Merrell Bare Access Flex runs true to size.
 The knit upper is made of supple threads that will stretch accordingly, thus accommodating all foot volumes.
 The shoe is available in width profiles of D – Medium for men and B – Medium for women.

 The M-Select™ GRIP+ outsole of the Bare Access Flex Knit equips the runner with a slip-resistant stability on both dry and wet ground, over varied terrain.
 This anatomically-shaped structure is sticky and sturdy, allowing optimal traction on any surface.